Grant's worm snake

-Grant's worm snake or Guanica blindsnake (Antillotyphlops granti) is a species of snake in the family Typhlopidae.
+Grant's worm snake (Antillotyphlops granti), also known commonly as the Guanica blindsnake, is a species of snake in the family Typhlopidae.
 The species is endemic to Puerto Rico.

 Etymology

 The specific name, granti, is in honor of American herpetologist Chapman Grant.

 Geographic range

-It is found in southwestern Puerto Rico, including Caja de Muertos, an island 8 mi offshore from Ponce.
+A. granti is found in southwestern Puerto Rico, including Caja de Muertos, an island 8 mi offshore from Ponce.

+Habitat

+The preferred natural habitat of A. granti is forest, at altitudes from sea level to 100 m.

+Description

+A. granti may attain a total length (including a short tail) of 21 cm.